-In addition to the market opportunities created by reduced tariffs, changing lifestyles in Canada are helping increase the demand for U.S. agricultural products.
+Besides the market opportunities created by reduced tariffs, changing lifestyles in Canada are helping increase the demand for U.S. agricultural products.

 U.S. food exporters face a knowledgeable and more demanding consumer.
-To be successful in the Canadian marketplace, U.S. exporters should study and understand Canadian food trends.
+To be successful in the Canadian marketplace U.S. exporters should study and understand Canadian food trends.
 Agriculture & Agri-food Canada has identified the following as some current factors driving consumer food spending trends:

 - Variety: Strong demand for new and innovative foods on store shelves and on restaurant menus.
-Growing popularity of imported exotic fruits and vegetables, ethnic foods and restaurant concepts. - Quality and Freshness: Willingness to pay more for quality.
+Growing popularity of imported exotic fruits and vegetables, ethnic foods and restaurant concepts. - Quality and freshness: Consumers are willing to pay more for quality.
 For many consumers, freshness means quality.
-Many private-label products offer exceptional quality for the price (value). - Organic: Domestic supply growth is not keeping pace with domestic demand. - Convenience: Time pressures of dual-earner and lone-parent families' increases demand for convenience foods (prepared meals, microwave foods, sauces and condiments, fresh chilled prepared foods, "home meal replacements") and for foodservice (i.e. take-out foods). - Health and Nutrition: Health-conscious Canadians, especially ageing baby boomers, are eating more fruits, vegetables and "light" foods (low fat, cholesterol, sodium, etc).
+Many private-label products offer exceptional quality for the price (value). - Convenience: Time pressures of dual-earner and lone-parent families' increases demand for convenience foods (prepared meals, microwave foods, sauces and condiments, fresh chilled prepared foods, "home meal replacements") and for foodservice (i.e. take-out foods).

+- Health and nutrition: Health-conscious Canadians, especially ageing baby boomers, are eating more fruits, vegetables and "light" foods (low fat, cholesterol, sodium, etc).
 Current reviews of nutrition labeling may address heightened demand for more information about nutritional content of foods.
-Functional foods and nutraceuticals may offer future opportunities. - Environmental Concerns: Especially among the youth market, environmental concerns may have implications for food demand (processing, bulk packaging, organic foods, and avoidance of certain food product categories (i.e., meat). - Safety of the Food Supply: Heightened media attention to such issues as mad cow disease, product recalls, food irradiation, biotech foods, etc. has led to more scrutinizing consumers Access to Information: Consumers are more connected, aware and demanding.
+Functional foods and nutraceuticals may offer future opportunities. - Environmental concerns: Especially among the youth market, environmental concerns may have implications for food demand (processing, bulk packaging, organic foods, and avoidance of certain food product categories (i.e., meat). - Safety of the food supply: Heightened media attention to such issues as mad cow disease, product recalls, food irradiation, biotech foods, etc. - Access to information: Consumers more connected, aware and demanding.

 Immigration patterns have changed the face of Canadian cities, where 75 percent of Canada's population resides.
 Immigration in the 1990s was dominated by newcomers of Asian origin, who now account for about 10 percent of the population of Canada's two largest cities, Toronto and Vancouver.
 The combination of the influx of Asian, as well as other ethnic origin immigrants with contrasting dietary traditions, and the trend among consumers for a healthier diet has transformed the Canadian food supply.
-Compared to twenty years ago, Canadians are consuming less sugar, animal fats (including butter and lard), red meat, eggs, canned vegetables, skim milk powder, and alcoholic beverages and consuming more rice, breakfast cereals, nuts, vegetable-based fats, chicken, fish, fresh vegetables, cheese, yogurt, coffee, and soft drinks.
+Compared to twenty years ago, Canadians are consuming less sugar, animal fats (including butter and lard), red meat, eggs, canned vegetables, skim milk powder, and alcoholic beverages and more rice, breakfast cereals, nuts, vegetable-based fats, chicken, fish, fresh vegetables, cheese, yogurt, coffee, and soft drinks.